 The site also houses the Countess of Brecknock Hospice, which provides six in-patient beds, day care, and a base for Macmillan Nurses.

-The Minor Injuries Unit in Andover is lead by emergency nurse practitioners who are experienced in treating minor injuries and illnesses.
+The Minor Injuries Unit in Andover is led by emergency nurse practitioners and emergency paramedic practitioners who are experienced in treating minor injuries.
 This unit is presently open from 8:30am to 6pm, seven days a week, and is also supported by x-ray facilities between 9am and 5pm, Monday to Friday.
-Please note there are no dental facilities
+Please note there are no dental facilities.

 The hospital is a 10 minute walk from the mainline train station.
 It is approximately 20 minutes’ walk from the town centre or a 5 minute bus ride from the town centre.
 The bus stops outside the hospital.